 Merchandise inventories are comprised of finished goods offered for sale at our retail stores and online.
 Inventories are stated at the lower of cost or net realizable value using the retail inventory method.
 An initial markup is applied to inventory at cost in order to establish a cost-to-retail ratio.
 We believe that the retail inventory method approximates cost.
-Shipping and handling costs for merchandise shipped to customers of \$10.8 million, \$7.9 million and \$8.1 million in fiscal years 2018, 2017 and 2016, respectively, are included in cost of goods sold in the accompanying Consolidated Statements of Income.
+Shipping and handling costs for merchandise shipped to customers of \$20.6 million, \$12.1 million and \$10.8 million in fiscal years 2020, 2019 and 2018, respectively, are included in cost of goods sold in the accompanying Consolidated Statements of Operations.

 We review our inventory levels to identify slow-moving merchandise and generally use markdowns to clear this merchandise.
-At any given time, merchandise inventories include items that have been marked down to management's best estimate of their fair market value at retail price, with a proportionate writedown to the cost of the inventory.
+At any given time, merchandise inventories include items that have been marked down to management's best estimate of their fair market value at retail price, with a proportionate write-down to the cost of the inventory.
 Our management bases the decision to mark down merchandise primarily upon its current sell-through rate and the age of the item, among other factors.
 These markdowns may have an adverse impact on earnings, depending on the extent and amount of inventory affected.
-Markdowns are recorded as an increase to cost of goods sold in the accompanying Consolidated Statements of Income.
-Total markdowns, including permanent and promotional markdowns, on a cost basis were \$49.5 million, \$50.0 million and \$49.2 million in fiscal years 2018, 2017 and 2016, respectively.
-In addition, we accrued \$0.6 million and \$1.1 million for planned but unexecuted markdowns, including markdowns related to slow moving merchandise, as of February 2, 2019 and February 3, 2018, respectively.
+Markdowns are recorded as an increase to cost of goods sold in the accompanying Consolidated Statements of Operations.
+Total markdowns, including permanent and promotional markdowns, on a cost basis were \$46.5 million, \$53.3 million, and \$49.5 million in fiscal year 2020, 2019, and 2018 respectively.
+In addition, we accrued \$1.1 million and \$1.1 million for planned but unexpected markdowns, including markdowns related to slow moving merchandise, as of January 30, 2021 and February 1, 2020, respectively.

-Property and Equipment
+Property and Equipment, net

 Property and equipment are stated at cost less accumulated depreciation.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the assets.
 Equipment is depreciated over five to seven years.
 Furniture and fixtures are depreciated over five years.
 Computer software is depreciated over three years.
 Leasehold improvements and the cost of acquiring leasehold rights are amortized over the lesser of the term of the lease or the estimated useful life of the improvement.
-The cost of assets sold or retired and the related accumulated depreciation is removed from the accounts with any resulting gain or loss included in net income.
+The cost of assets sold or retired and the related accumulated depreciation is removed from the accounts with any resulting gain or loss included in net (loss) income.